Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Introduction

 \subsection{Task Description}

-In fusion applications, plasma-facing components require frequent maintenance and replacement.
-A large number of high-precision peg-in-hole assemblies are included in these tasks.
-Due to the particular environment inside the VV, the robot arm needs to pick up the peg from the toolbox, which is away from the hole, and then complete the assembly task, as shown in Figure\ref{fig:vv1}.
+In fusion applications, plasma-facing components necessitate frequent maintenance and replacement.
+A substantial number of high-precision peg-in-hole assemblies are integral to these tasks.
+Owing to the unique environment within the VV, the robotic arm must retrieve the peg from the toolbox, situated at a distance from the hole, and subsequently complete the assembly task, as depicted in Figure\ref{fig:vv1}.

-To accommodate a variety of pegs, the flexible 3-finger-gripper was chosen as the end-effector.
-At the same time, we needed to ensure that the system remained rigid throughout the assembly process, meaning that there should be no displacement between the peg and the gripper.
+To accommodate an assortment of pegs, a versatile 3-finger-gripper was selected as the end-effector.
+Concurrently, it was imperative to ensure the connection of the system maintained rigidity throughout the assembly process, signifying the absence of displacement between the peg and the gripper.

-As a result, the peg-in-hole assembly task in this paper faces the following challenges: \begin{itemize} \item Unlike some flexible assembly tasks, we are facing a rigid one.
-The tolerance in our application is less than 0.1mm, which means vision servo-based methods could hardly meet the requirement.
-Meanwhile, the backgrounds, the plasma-facing component, and the peg are both made of smooth-surfaced metal materials, so the optical sensors, such as RGB-D cameras, demonstrate significant errors in measuring these smooth surfaces. \item Due to errors in the peg grasping process, there is a certain randomness in the spatial position relationship between the gripper and the peg. \item Since the entire grasping system is very sensitive to collisions and contact, we need to be very gentle during the whole assembly process.
-Therefore, no strong collision and contact are allowed. \end{itemize}
+Consequently, the peg-in-hole assembly task in this paper is confronted with the following challenges: \begin{itemize} \item In contrast to certain assembly tasks with flexible material items, we are dealing with a rigid one.
+The tolerance in our application is less than 0.1mm, indicating that vision servo-based approaches could scarcely satisfy the requirement.
+Simultaneously, the backgrounds, the plasma-facing component, and the peg are all composed of smooth-surfaced metallic materials, resulting in optical sensors, such as RGB-D cameras, exhibiting considerable errors in measuring these polished surfaces. \item The precision demanded by the assembly task necessitates a higher degree of repeatability and accuracy than the robotic arm employed. \item Owing to inaccuracies in the peg grasping procedure, there exists a degree of randomness in the spatial position relationship between the gripper and the peg. \item Since the entire grasping system is highly susceptible to collisions and contact, utmost care must be exercised during the entire assembly process.
+Thus, forceful collisions and contact are strictly prohibited. \end{itemize}